mosade/diamant/README.md

-# react-diamant
+# diamant

-> a chrome extension tools built with Vite + React, and Manifest v3
+> a chrome extension for summary web content

 ## Installing